Check Out Our Rebate Amounts for residential and Commercial Properties!

 With approval and Notice to Proceed, you can begin the work.

-As project purchases are made, save all the receipts and submit them at the end of the final inspection.
+As project purchases are made, save all the receipts and submit them once construction is completed.

 How long does it take?